Temmo23/HLL_CRCON_Live_topstats/README.md

 ![375489308-67943815-da9c-41ff-988c-eaaa2e0e64c2](https://github.com/user-attachments/assets/e44d0f07-23a8-4f62-87c4-742803c8be06)

-- The message may be called from `!top` chat command (configurable) or displayed at game's end.
+- can be called anytime with `!top` chat command (configurable)
+- will be displayed to all players at game's end.
-- VIPs will only be given at match's end.
+- VIPs will only be given at game's end.

-Score values are agregated to reward the teamplay over the individual skills.
-In hope the players who play for their team will enter the server more often than the ones who play solo / never defend / don't earn support points.

-There are 3 scores observed :
+There are 4 scores observed :
-- (players and squads) offense * (defense * defense bonus)
+- (players and squads) : offense * (defense * bonus) -> VIP reward
-- (players and squads) combat + (support * support bonus)
+- (players and squads) : combat + (support * bonus) -> VIP reward
-- (players only) kills / deaths ratio
+- (players only)       : kills / deaths (for info only - no VIP given)
-- (players only) kills / min ratio
+- (players only)       : kills / minute (for info only - no VIP given)

-Only the players that enter the top of the two first scores can be rewarded with VIP.

-As 'offense' and 'defense' values are based on the time the player spend on map (20 points per minute), 'defense' value can be multiplied for a bonus.
-So if two players spend the same time in game, the defender will be rewarded before the one that mostly attacks.
-It's a multiplicated value, so players will have to do both to enter the top, thus avoiding to grant VIP to those that stay purposely at HQ the whole game.

-Same for 'combat' and 'support' : commanders, officers, supports, engineers and medics are rewarded as the ones who build and consolidate the teamplay.
-So support value can be multiplied for a bonus.
+A bonus can be given to defense and support scores, if you want to reward teamplay more than individual skills.
+Doing so will ensure the teamplayers will enter the server more often than CODdies.

-Tankers don't get any VIP, as they (normally) have a huge combat score and would easily get a VIP on each game.
+- Tankers don't get any VIP, as they usually have a huge combat score and would easily get a VIP on each game.
+- Players must gain offense AND defense points to enter the top, thus to avoid giving VIPs to those who purposely stay AFK in HQs.

 > [!NOTE]
 > The shell commands given below assume your CRCON is installed in `/root/hll_rcon_tool`.